 The Inexact exception occurs frequently in normal floating-point calculations and does not indicate a significant numerical error except in some specialized applications.
-Enabling the Inexact exception by setting the IXE bit, FPSCR[12], can significantly reduce the performance of the VFP11 coprocessor.
+Enabling the Inexact exception by setting the IXE bit, FPSCR[12], to 1 can significantly reduce the performance of the VFP11 coprocessor.

 The VFP11 coprocessor handles the Inexact exception differently from the other floating-point exceptions.
-It has no mechanism for reporting inexact results to the software, but can handle the exception without software intervention as long as the IXE bit, FPSCR[12], is cleared, disabling Inexact exceptions.
+It has no mechanism for reporting inexact results to the software, but can handle the exception without software intervention as long as the IXE bit, FPSCR[12], is cleared to 0, disabling Inexact exceptions.

-If the IXE bit, FPSCR[12], is set, all CDP instructions are bounced to the support code without any attempt to perform the calculation.
-The support code is then responsible for performing the calculation, determining if any exceptions have taken place, and handling them appropriately.
+If the IXE bit, FPSCR[12], is set to 1, all CDP instructions are bounced to the support code without any attempt to perform the calculation.
+The support code must then perform the calculation, determining if any exceptions take place, and handling them appropriately.
 If it detects an Inexact exception, it calls the Inexact user trap handler.